Skip to Main Content

 Macerata's Position in the Marche

 The Marche sits between Emilia-Romagna to the north and Abruzzo to the south, with the Adriatic to the east and the Apennines to the west.
 It remains one of Italy's least-trafficked regions for international visitors, which means the food culture here has developed without significant external market pressure.
 The restaurants that earn recognition in Macerata do so primarily through local and domestic reputation.
-A 4.6 Google rating across 120 reviews, combined with a Michelin Plate in the 2025 guide, reflects a kitchen that has sustained quality through a peer set that actually eats here regularly rather than a transient tourist base.
+A 4.6 Google rating across 120 reviews, combined with a Michelin Plate in the 2025 guide, reflects a kitchen that has sustained quality through a comparable set that actually eats here regularly rather than a transient tourist base.

 For context on where this sits within Italian fine dining more broadly, the gap between a Michelin Plate restaurant in a provincial hill town and the starred operations in Italy's major dining cities is substantial in format, price, and visibility.
 Osteria Francescana in Modena, Enoteca Pinchiorri in Florence, and Enrico Bartolini in Milan operate in a different tier entirely.
-The value of a place like Signore te ne ringrazi lies precisely in what that gap reveals: serious, grounded cooking at a price and in a setting that the starred tier cannot replicate.
+The value of a place like Signore te ne ringrazi lies precisely in what that gap reveals: serious, grounded cooking at a price and in a setting that many starred dining rooms cannot replicate.
 See our full Macerata restaurants guide for a broader picture of what the city offers across categories.

 Planning Your Visit

 The restaurant is located at Via della Pescheria Vecchia 26 in the historic centre of Macerata, walkable from the main piazza and well within the pedestrianised core of the old town.
 Macerata is reachable by train from Ancona on the Adriatic coast, with connections running through the hills.
-The €€ price range makes this accessible without advance financial planning.
+The price point makes this accessible without advance financial planning.
 For lunch, securing a reservation removes uncertainty given the Michelin recognition; for the evening, the informal format may allow more flexibility.
-No booking platform or phone number is currently listed publicly.
 If you are building a longer itinerary around the Marche, Caffè Meletti in Ascoli Piceno offers another entry point into Marchigian food culture further south.

 In Context: Similar Options